Fjuro/bm-bs-cz/Blue Shift/README.md

 11. Drag & drop the whole `root` folder on the `vpk.exe` file located in `Black Mesa/bin` (see above)
 12. Wait for the compiling process to complete and then rename the compiled file to `bshift_misc_dir.vpk`
 13. Lastly, move the compiled file to your `Black Mesa/bshift` directory (see above)
-### Use Czech subtitles
-I've not yet figured out how to add subtitles to Blue Shift's menu, so you'll need to first change the subtitles to Czech in normal Black Mesa and then launch Blue Shift (without touching the audio settings there).

 If you need help with something, feel free to [contact me on Steam](https://steamcommunity.com/id/Fjuro)!